vinayr/multidraw/README.md

 multidraw
 =========

-Multi-user drawing web app for android
+A barebone multi-user drawing web app for android

 - package index.html, tv.html and drawtv.js as apk and install on android devices